open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/mongodb.md

 ## Example Configuration

-The MongoDB integration is provided through the `data` plugin, and needs to be enabled in Enterprise OPA's configuration.
+The MongoDB integration is provided through the `data` plugin, and needs to be enabled in EOPA's configuration.

 ```yaml
 # enterprise-opa-conf.yaml